lostjared/MXVK/README.md

 ### `tux_example`
 - Renders a 3D model with a textured animated background and on-screen text.

+### `starship`
+- 3D ship viewer with textured Phong shading, a moving starfield, and a small exhaust effect.
+- Shows how to layer model rendering with sprite-based background effects.

 ### `glitch_cube`
 - MXVK Vulkan port of the legacy `gl_glitch_cube` demo from MX2.
 - Uses `VKAbstractModel` with GLSL 450 shaders (`model.vert/.frag`) and runtime-compiled SPIR-V.